Request a Demo Search

 Schedule a Demo

-Did you know that, on average, 88% of total nonprofit donations come from just 12% of donors?
+Did you know that, on average, 88% of nonprofit donations come from just 12% of donors?
 This small portion of your nonprofit’s supporter base is known as your major donors.
 To secure the support of these crucial donors, your nonprofit needs to build a robust major gifts fundraising strategy.

 What is a major gift?

-Major gifts are the largest donations your nonprofit receives.
-The exact donation amount that you consider to be a major gift will depend on the highest donation amounts your organization typically receives.
-For example, if your largest donations tend to be between $25,000 and $50,000, you might designate that range as your major gift range.
+The exact donation amount you consider a major gift will depend on the highest donation amounts your organization typically receives.
+For example, if your largest donations are between $25,000 and $50,000, you might designate that as your major gift range.

 Why are major gifts so important for nonprofits?